ABOUT ME

 BIS, MACP, RHN, CCC, RCT-C

-Hi, my name is Amiee Wilson.
-I obtained my Master of Arts in Counselling Psychology from Yorkville University.
-I am a Certified Canadian Counsellor – (CCC) with the Canadian Counselling & Psychotherapy Association (CCPA) and Registered Counselling Therapist – Candidate (RCT-C) with the Nova Scotia College of Counselling Therapists (NSCCT).
+Hey there, I’m Amiee Wilson, and I’m really excited to connect with you.
+My background has led me to earn a Master of Arts in Counselling Psychology from Yorkville University.
+I’m proud to be a Certified Canadian Counsellor (CCC) recognized by the Canadian Counselling & Psychotherapy Association (CCPA), and a Registered Counselling Therapist – Candidate (RCT-C) supported by the Nova Scotia College of Counselling Therapists (NSCCT).

 The People's Counselling Clinic